queryluke/masseffect-5e-data/data/rules/weapons.md

 use.
 Whether you favor an assault rifle or a sword, your weapon and your ability to wield it effectively can mean the difference between life and death while on a mission.

-The <nuxt-link to="/phb/weapons">Weapons List</nuxt-link> shows the available weapons, their price and weight, the damage they deal when they hit, and any special properties they possess.
+The [Weapons List](/phb/weapons) shows the available weapons, their price and weight, the damage they deal when they hit, and any special properties they possess.
 Every weapon is classified as either melee or ranged.
 A melee weapon is used to attack a target within 2 meters of you, whereas a ranged weapon is used to attack a target at a distance.